 Maintaining accurate rent accounting systems to ensure staff can quickly identify non-payment and accurate monitoring of rent arrears.

-Completing a financial assessment for applicants prior to an offer of tenancy to ensure affordability.
+Completing a financial assessment (where appropriate) for applicants prior to an offer of tenancy to ensure affordability.

 Informing tenants in writing of rent and service charges for the property being offered.